Volunteering

 If you're interested in becoming part of our volunteer team, please take a moment to review the information below:

-If you're 15 or under and interested in volunteering at Hope for Wildlife, we encourage you to join us for a guided tour to learn more about what we do.
-Visiting can help you decide if volunteering here is something you'd enjoy once you turn 16—the minimum age to volunteer.
+• If you're 15 or under and interested in volunteering at Hope for Wildlife, we encourage you to join us on our days open to the public for a guided tour to learn more about what we do.
+Visiting can help you decide if volunteering here is something you'd enjoy once you turn 16 (the minimum age to volunteer).
 You're welcome to visit as often as you like, as our displays and tours are always evolving.

-If you are 16 to 17 years old, you can volunteer at Hope for Wildlife through their high school’s co-operative education program, and are insured through Nova Scotia’s public school system.
+• If you are 16-17 years old, you can volunteer at Hope for Wildlife through your high school’s co-operative education program, and are insured through Nova Scotia’s public school system.
 These placements provide meaningful, hands-on learning experiences and are formalized through an agreement between the student, the school, and Hope for Wildlife.

-Because the minimum age for volunteering independently is 18, co-op placements are the only way students under 18 can get involved.
+The minimum age for volunteering independently is 18 years old, so co-op placements are the only way those under 18 can volunteer with our organization.
 We expect participating students to bring a strong commitment, a positive attitude, and a willingness to learn.

-If you're 18 or older and interested in volunteering, we ask for a minimum commitment of two days per month for at least six months.
+• If you're 18 or older and interested in volunteering, we ask for a minimum commitment of a consistent weekly or bi-weekly shift for a minimum of 4 months.

 To apply, please start by selecting your preferred region on the map below.